Lego Speed Champions: Construction sets

-In March 2022, 5 new sets of Ferrari 512 M, Lotus Evija, Lamborghini Countach, Mercedes-AMG F1 W12 E Performance, Mercedes-AMG Project One, Aston Martin Valkyrie AMR Pro, and Aston Martin Vantage GT3 expanded the collection.
+In March 2022, five new sets, Ferrari 512 M, Lotus Evija, Lamborghini Countach, Mercedes-AMG F1 W12 E Performance, Mercedes-AMG Project One, Aston Martin Valkyrie AMR Pro, and Aston Martin Vantage GT3 were released.

-In June 2022, 2 new sets of James Bond's Aston Martin DB5 based on the James Bond franchise and Dominic Toretto’s 1970 Dodge Charger R/T based on the Fast & Furious franchise were be released on 1 August 2022.
-James Bond's Aston Martin DB5 set consists of 298 pieces and 1 minifigure of James Bond.
-Also included multiple license plates to swap.
-Aston Martin DB5 set doesn't include gadgets.
-Dominic Toretto's 1970 Dodge Charger R/T set consists of 345 pieces and 1 minifigure of Dominic Toretto.
+In June 2022, two new sets, James Bond's Aston Martin DB5, based on the James Bond franchise, and Dominic Toretto's 1970 Dodge Charger R/T, based on the Fast & Furious franchise, were announced.
+They were released on 1 August 2022.
+James Bond's Aston Martin DB5 set consists of 298 pieces and one minifigure of James Bond.
+Also included were multiple license plates to swap.
+Gadgets were not included in the Aston Martin DB5 set.
+Dominic Toretto's 1970 Dodge Charger R/T set consists of 345 pieces and one minifigure of Dominic Toretto.

-In January 2023, one new set named Brian O'Conner's 2 Fast 2 Furious Nissan Skyline GTR (R34) based on the 2 Fast 2 Furious film released.
-The set consists of 319 pieces and 1 minifigure of Brian O'Conner.
+In January 2023, one new set, Brian O'Conner's 2 Fast 2 Furious Nissan Skyline GTR (R34), based on the film 2 Fast 2 Furious, was released.
+The set consists of 319 pieces and one minifigure of Brian O'Conner.

-In January 2023, four new sets named Ferrari 812 Competizione, Pagani Utopia, Porsche 963 and McLaren Solus GT & McLaren F1 LM were announced to be released on 1 March 2023.
+In January 2023, four new sets, Ferrari 812 Competizione, Pagani Utopia, Porsche 963 and McLaren Solus GT & McLaren F1 LM were announced.
+They were released on 1 March 2023.

-At the 2024 Las Vegas Grand Prix, it was announced that Lego will be launching 10 new Formula One car sets under the Speed Champions brand in 2025, one for each team that participated in the 2024 Formula One season.
+At the 2024 Las Vegas Grand Prix, it was announced that Lego would be launching ten new Formula One car sets under the Speed Champions brand in 2025, one for each team that participated in the 2024 Formula One season.

+In January 2026, a Lightning McQueen set was released to celebrate the 20th anniversary of Pixar's Cars franchise.
+The set consists of 270 pieces.